After 40, capability doesn’t disappear all at once. It erodes quietly when movement becomes optional.

 That’s not a system.
 That’s a stressor.

-The Semper Ruck System is a structured approach to rebuilding capability using the same principles the Marine Corps has relied on for decades.
+The Semper Ruck System is a structured approach to rebuilding capability using the same principles the Marine Corps has relied on for more than 225 years.
 Not for aesthetics.
 Not for competition.
 For readiness that holds up over time.

 This isn’t random movement.
 And it’s not cardio disguised as toughness.